Healthy Homes Assessment Bluff Hill

 What We Do

-As building inspectors, we deal with all the aspects of professional home Inspections.
-We’re here to make sure you make the right choice when it comes to purchasing your next property.
+As building inspectors, we deal with all the issues that come with specialist house inspects.
+We’re there to make sure you make the best choice when it comes to purchasing your next property.

-We value your money and conduct detailed examinations to ensure that you don’t encounter any unpleasant or costly surprises meaning you can relax and focus on the fun parts of buying or owning an house.
+We take your investment seriously, and undertake detailed examinations to make sure that you don’t encounter any unpleasant or costly surprise costs, meaning you are able to relax and focus on the fun parts of purchasing or owning the house.

-We offer a wide range of solutions to make sure you are fully informed about the condition of any property that you might be thinking of buying or selling as well as additional solutions.
+We specialise in a variety of solutions to make sure you are fully informed of the condition of any property you could be looking to purchase or sell and also other solutions.

-Our systematic method of conducting your home inspection and the latest software technology which includes digital photos in your report, you are able to actually see any issues that could be discovered.
-Because of our comprehensive reporting it’s not surprising that we receive so many referrals from clients our service to family members and friends.
+We have a systematic approach to your inspection of your home and the latest in technology for software which includes digital photos in the document, you are able to actually see any issues identified.
+Because of our detailed reporting it’s no wonder we receive so many clients who recommend our service to family and acquaintances.

 Get in Touch - Get Peace of Mind